 If you wish to receive compensation for property damage and injuries following a truck accident in Long Island, you must be prepared to legally establish that the truck driver was negligent.

-“Negligence” simply means that the truck driver operated their rig in a way that was careless or not reasonable in the moments leading up to the accident.
-Or, it might apply to actions taken by the truck driver’s employer, such as if they routinely pressured drivers to ignore hours of service regulations
+“Negligence” simply means that the truck driver operated their rig in an unreasonably dangerous or careless way in the moments leading up to the crash.
+Or, it might apply to actions taken by the truck driver’s employer.
+For example, if they routinely pressured drivers to ignore hours of service regulations, this could constitute negligence.

 Four elements must be proven to establish negligence: